ebarthur/changelog-api/README.md

 ## Authentication

 The server uses JSON Web Tokens (JWT) for authentication.
 The `protect` middleware checks the `Authorization` header of the request for a valid JWT.
-The `createNewUser` and `signin` functions create a JWT for the user.
+The `signin` function create a JWT for the user.

 ## Error Handling